 To help you achieve the breadth of a liberal education, you must meet a number of curriculum or General Education requirements.
 You can begin to meet these requirements as early as your first semester.

-Step Three Time Line: Now to August: Review the information available on the New Student Guide & Forms website to help you think about courses for the fall Mid-July to Orientation: After receiving our July mailing with information about your FYP placement and the course(s) in which you are already registered, you will create a course plan on APR 2.0 to help you prepare for completing your fall course schedule during Orientation.
+Step Three Time Line: Now to August: Review the information available on the New Student Guide & Forms website to help you think about courses for the fall July 15 to Orientation: After receiving our July mailing with information about your FYP placement and the course(s) in which you are already registered, you will create a course plan on APR 2.0 to help you prepare for completing your fall course schedule during Orientation.